Cambrian’s Commitment to Survivors of Sexual Assault is as follows.

 - making every effort to respect confidentiality and anonymity.

-If disclosure is made to an employee by a student seeking support or academic accommodation, the employee should refer the student to the Glenn Crombie Centre for Student Support, and work with the Glenn Crombie Centre staff to ensure that the student receives all necessary academic and other accommodations.
+If disclosure is made to an employee by a student seeking support or academic accommodation, the employee should refer the student to The Glenn Crombie Centre for Accessibility, Counselling and Wellness, and work with the Glenn Crombie Centre staff to ensure that the student receives all necessary academic and other accommodations.

 If an employee of the College becomes aware of an allegation of sexual violence against another member of the College community, the employee is required to report the incident to their supervisor or that person’s supervisor.